Purari language: Literature

 Some literature exists in Purari, mainly Scripture portions produced by missionaries and Bible agencies.
 The first items in the language were a primer and hymnal published for the London Missionary Society in 1902.
 Later a New Testament, called 'Ene amua Iesu Keriso onu kuruei voa Nawawrea Eire', was published by the British and Foreign Bible Society in 1920, which was republished in 1947.

 Classification

 Noting that the few similarities with the Eleman languages may be because of loanwords, Pawley and Hammarström (2018) leave it as unclassified rather than as part of Trans-New Guinea.

 Pronouns

 Pronouns are 1sg nai, 2sg ni, 1pl enei.
 The first may resemble Trans–New Guinea *na, but Purari appears to be related to the Binanderean–Goilalan languages.

 Phonology

+The phoneme /t/ is said to appear in a few rare words, but never in casual speech.

 Unlike most other neighboring Papuan languages, Purari (Baimuru) is non-tonal.

 Vocabulary

 The following basic vocabulary words are from Franklin (1973), as cited in the Trans-New Guinea database: